-Women usually discover that they have MRKH during puberty.
-Although they develop breasts and pubic hair, they do not start having periods.
-This is because the ovaries produce the female hormones that allow puberty to occur but the absence of the uterus means that there is no period.
+MRKH is usually discovered around the time of puberty.
+Although breasts and pubic hair develop, periods do not start.
+This is because the ovaries produce the female hormones that allow puberty to occur, but the absence of the uterus (womb) means that there is no period.